slotdawg/ts2020/eucframe/move/move.rst

 **In this lab you will deploy and use the freely available Nutanix Move to migrate your existing Horizon View gold image from vSphere to Nutanix AHV, and use it as the basis for a Frame gold image.**

+.. raw:: html

+   <strong><font color="red">If you are already familiar with using Move to migrate VMs from ESXi to AHV, you can proceed to the next lab and follow the instructions to provision a gold image VM from a disk image on your AHV cluster.</font></strong>

 Deploying Move
 ++++++++++++++++